 At least two people who will offer childcare 1-2 times per month for a date night or important appointments.
 (Child Mentors are not expected to provide daycare or all-day childcare on a regular basis.)

 An interim caregiver, after building a relationship with the family and child, commits to providing periodic overnight care for the child.
 This involves fingerprinting and approval through the local DCS office.

 How can my church get engaged?

 Select someone from your church to be the Care Community Coordinator.
 They will need to attend a 6 hour “clinic” to learn how to implement Care Communities in your church.
-Village To Village holds these 2 times per year.
+Hands of Hope hosts these clinics multiple times a year.